sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 The styles on [tailwindcss.com/docs](http://tailwindcss.com/docs) can stay in cache for up to 365 days.
 {:.caption}

 As with the New York Times, styles on the Tailwind docs can stay in cache for up to a year.
 It also declares an `immutable` revalidation directive, indicating that the response won't change over time.
-Coupling a `max-age` of one year with an `immutable` revalidation directive is the equivalent of saying "please cache this forever", as the [HTTP 1.1 protocol won't let you declare values longer than that](https://www.ietf.org/rfc/rfc2616.txt).
+Coupling a `max-age` of one year with an `immutable` revalidation directive is the equivalent of saying "please cache this forever", as the [HTTP 1.1 spec won't let you declare values longer than that](https://www.ietf.org/rfc/rfc2616.txt).
 In other words, **these style sheets can be served from the cache for as long as possible because they're not expected to change.**

-Why go down the rabbit hole of static file caching when we're talking about inline styles, you might wonder.
-The point here is to demonstrate with real use cases that **HTML and CSS caching aren't equivalent, because they serve different purposes.** You can cache an HTML page, so you can technically cache inline styles, but this is a failing strategy considering that this HTML page will need to revalidate for content reasons, way before you even touch the styles.
+*"Why go down the rabbit hole of static file caching when we're talking about inline styles?"*, you might wonder.
+The point here is to demonstrate with real use cases and metrics that **HTML and CSS caching aren't equivalent, because they serve different purposes.** You can cache an HTML page, so you can technically cache inline styles.
+Yet, this is a failing strategy considering this HTML page will need to revalidate for content reasons, way before you even touch the styles.

-**Caching styles in CSS files is much more efficient** because, by nature, their content stays longer in the same state.
-It comes at the "cost" of an additional HTTP request, but with [persistent connections](https://en.wikipedia.org/wiki/HTTP_persistent_connection) (or even multiplexing with HTTP/2), the impact on latency and CPU are often unnoticeable.
+**Caching styles in CSS files is much more efficient** because, by nature, their content stays in the same state longer.
+It comes at the "cost" of an additional HTTP request, but with [persistent connections](https://en.wikipedia.org/wiki/HTTP_persistent_connection) and [multiplexing](https://en.wikipedia.org/wiki/HTTP/2), the impact on latency and CPU are often unnoticeable for the end user.

-Utility classes grow logarithmically, as you mostly reuse existing "design tokens" even when you build new features and create new pages. **Utility classes work wonderfully with long TTLs, while the location of inline styles makes it pointless ever to cache them.**
+Utility classes grow logarithmically, as you reuse existing "design tokens" even when you build new features or create new pages.
+Utility classes work wonderfully with aggressive caching strategies.
+In contrast, **the location of inline styles makes it pointless ever to cache them.**

 ## Inline styles are unlimited